hp5588/ftp_huffman/README.md

 ####**Encoding and Decoding**
 While using “upload” command in client, the specified file will be automatically encoded into <file>.enc and <file>.tree.
-Both of them will then sent to server to be decoded.
+Both file will then sent to server to be decoded.

 For encoding feature, it's available independently in client with encode command.